 However, there is still a lot of research to be done in this area in order to gain a more comprehensive insight into all the benefits of therapeutic cooking.
 What is associated with successful social development involves emotional inclusion and understanding in relationships with other people.
 It is very important to foster social skills in adults with intellectual disabilities so that these individuals can participate equally in social life, self-advocate, make independent decisions, exercise social interactions, as they will ultimately lead to a better quality of life.
-Social skills include communication, which is an extremely important skill for adults with intellectual disabilities, and can be developed by therapeutic cooking.
+Social skills include communication, which is an extremely important skill for adults with intellectual disabilities.